 We launched our GUI renewal project at 2007 after months of evaluation of various alternatives.
-A decision was finally made in the end of 2007 to go ahead with the leading-edge combination of WPF as the widget toolkit
+A decision was finally made in the end of 2007 to go ahead with the leading-edge combination of the following technologies:

+WPF as the widget toolkit

 XAML as the widget description syntax

 IronRuby (then at very early pre-alpha) as the GUI logic language

 The question was then, how to make the transition happen?

+A.1.2 To rewrite or to transform

 One obvious alternative is to rewrite the GUI from scratch.
 However, like all companies, we face continuous business pressure to develop new features for our software to satisfy the developing needs of our customers.
 Hence the option of putting our whole GUI-layer team to making the new GUI for few years in a row with no releases of the Napa software coming during that time is not viable for the business.
 At any point of time most GUI-developers must remain committed to feature development within the legacy platform and only a handful can be allocated to architectural efforts like the GUI renewal.

 Given the amount of code and features in the GUI layer, even with optimistically higher productivity we would be looking at 10+ years of work with our small GUI-renewal team before any release of the WPF-Ruby version of Napa.
 Furthermore the fact that feature-development in the legacy platform is ongoing would mean that the GUI renewal team would be shooting a moving target.
 Any part of the GUI re-coded with the new techs would require further modifications to keep up with new features added to the legacy platform.
 This would very likely mean that no amount of time in the world would be enough to produce a feature-identical and not-too-buggy WPF-Ruby version of the Napa GUI: the more we would code, the more we would lag behind.